SSBUTrainingGrounds/Tabuu-3.0/CommandList.md

 **%`<macro>`**
     Info: Invokes the macro command, list them all with either %macro or %listmacros
     Example: %test

+**%mains** `<main1, main2,..: Optional>`
+    Info: Updates your mains listed on your profile.
+Up to 7 characters, separate them by commas.
+Accepts names, commonly used nicknames and the Fighter Numbers.
+Leave the field blank to delete the characters.
+    Example: `%mains incin, wii fit, 4e, paisy`
+    Aliases: main, setmain, spmains, profilemains

 **%modifyrolemenu** `<message ID> <exclusive: Optional> <Role: Optional>`
     Info: Admin only.
 Modifies a role menu with special properties.
 Exclusive is a boolean(True/False) value which specifies if a User is able to get 1 role (True) or all roles (False) from this role menu.
 The role sets a requirement if a User needs this role to get any role of this role menu.
 Mention the role or use role ID.
 Both arguments are optional, if left out both default to False/None.